Blog Post

 • There’s only a very limited set of API methods, and some of the attributes are deprecated.

 • A browser could use whichever PDF reader is installed on a system, and there’s no API that would allow you to customize the reader’s look and feel.
-In other words, the user interface (UI) used when loading a PDF via the aforementioned tags is outside of your control.
+In other words, the user interface (UI) used when loading a PDF via the aforementioned tags is beyond your control.

 • Keep in mind that most browsers no longer support browser plugins such as Adobe Flash.
-So, relying on <embed> or <object> tags may no longer be a good idea.
+So, relying on <embed> or <object> tags may no longer be a good idea, as browser vendors may deprecate or limit support for them in the future.

 • There are some security issues with iframes.
-For example, clickjacking is a common iframe attack that fools users into thinking they’re clicking on the visible UI element when they’re actually clicking on a hidden iframe.
+For example, clickjacking is a common iframe attack that fools users into thinking they’re clicking a visible UI element when they’re actually clicking a hidden iframe.
 You can learn about the mitigation of this attack by reading this article.

 Conclusion

-However, for use cases that require support for every browser, customization, or some of the more advanced PDF features — such as PDF annotations, interactive PDF forms, digital signatures, and more — we recommend you look into commercial alternatives.
+However, for use cases that require support for every browser, customization, or more advanced PDF features — such as PDF annotations, interactive PDF forms, and digital signatures — we recommend you look into commercial alternatives.

 At PSPDFKit, we offer a commercial, feature-rich, and completely customizable HTML5 PDF viewer library that’s easy to integrate and comes with well-documented APIs to handle complex use cases.
 Check out our PDF library using our free trial, and play around with our demo to see what’s possible.